sromelrey/fullstack-js-handbook/README.md

 ## Introduction

-Welcome to your personal JavaScript and React refresher guide!
-This repository is designed to help you quickly refresh your knowledge of core JavaScript concepts and React fundamentals without having to relearn everything from scratch.
-Whether you're preparing for interviews, starting a new project, or just need a quick memory jog, this guide provides structured content with practical examples and mini-projects.
+Welcome to your personal JavaScript Fullstack Developer refresher guide!
+This repository is designed to help you quickly refresh your knowledge of core JavaScript concepts, modern frameworks (React, Next.js, NestJS), and TypeScript without having to relearn everything from scratch.
+Whether you're preparing for interviews, starting a new project, or just need a quick memory jog, this guide provides structured content with practical examples and mini-projects covering the complete full-stack JavaScript ecosystem.

 **Goal**: Spend a maximum of 1 week refreshing your knowledge through focused study and hands-on practice.